Khvicha Kvaratskhelia: Rubin Kazan

 On 6 July 2019, Kvaratskhelia signed a five-year deal with Rubin Kazan.
 He played his first game on 15 July against his previous club Lokomotiv, coming on as a substitute in the second half and scoring the equalizer in a 1–1 draw.
 Kvaratskhelia was named as best player of the match by Rubin fans on the official site of the club.

 Overall, his purchase was hailed by several Russian media outlets as the main transfer success for Rubin, who saw the player's market value increased five times in a single season between June 2019 and June 2020.
 Based on the votes among Rubin supporters, Kvaratskhelia won Player of the Month nomination four times in 2020–21, namely in August, September, October and April.

-In early 2021, L'Equipe published a list of 50 best players born in the 21st century, with Kvaratskhelia being the only RPL player to be included.
+In early 2021, L'Équipe published a list of 50 best players born in the 21st century, with Kvaratskhelia being the only RPL player to be included.

 Dinamo Batumi

-On 7 March 2022, FIFA announced that, due to the Russian invasion of Ukraine, foreign players in Russia can unilaterally suspend their contracts until 30 June, and were allowed to sign with clubs outside of Russia until the same date.
-On 24 March 2022, Rubin Kazan announced that Kvaratskhelia's contract has been suspended.
+On 7 March 2022, FIFA announced that, due to the Russian invasion of Ukraine, foreign players in Russia could unilaterally suspend their contracts until 30 June, and were allowed to sign with clubs outside of Russia until the same date.
+On 24 March 2022, Rubin Kazan announced that Kvaratskhelia's contract had been suspended.
 On the same day, he joined Dinamo Batumi of Georgia.

 Kvaratskhelia took part in 11 league matches with Dinamo Batumi, scoring eight times and providing two assists.
 Erovnuli Liga named him the best player of the second round of the season, which coincided with the period between April and July.